 First Aid Kit

-However, if you don’t have time or want to leave that to the professionals, you can just buy a first aid kit that’s ready to be part of your camping kit.
+However, if you don’t have time or want to leave that to the professionals, you can buy a first aid kit that’s ready to be part of your camping supplies.

-If you happen to be in more complex surroundings or may require more extensive treatments or special needs, our list extends to the following recommendations, but not limited to:
+If you happen to be in more complex surroundings or may require more extensive treatments, our list extends to the following recommendations, but not limited to:

-In short, the most important things you can do is to BE PREPARED and STAY CALM.
-By remaining calm, the injured will stay calm as well.
-Having the first aid essentials necessary to mitigate further or more severe injuries will allow you to continue enjoying your RV or camping adventures.
+So, just remember the single most important thing: BE PREPARED and STAY CALM.
+By remaining calm, the injured party will stay calm as well.
+And having the necessary first aid supplies to mitigate further or more severe injuries will allow you to continue enjoying your RV or camping adventures.

 Disclosure: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.